ChloeRickards/chloerickards.github.io/01-data.md

 				<header class="major">
 					<h3>Theoretical Models of Bioengineering for Global Health</h3>
 				</header>
-				<p>As genetic engineering becomes easier and cheaper, its potential for improving global health continues to grow.
+				<p>For my Bachelor's honors thesis in Bioengineering, I studied the relationship between genetic engineering and global health.
 This theoretical model examines the potential application of a CRISPR-Cas9 gene drive to a population of Biomphalaria glabrata snails, the intermediate host for the neglected tropical disease schistosomiasis. </p>
 				<ul class="actions">
 					<li><a href="/genedrive/" class="button">Learn more</a></li>
 				</ul>